TouchBistro POS Review

 - View all current orders at once.

-- Lock the register so you can serve multiple customers without being locked out.
+- Lock the register, so you can serve multiple customers without being locked out.

-- Print or email receipts.
+- Gives the ability to print or email receipts.

 - Table Management: